SUGAM2001/SUGAM2001/README.md

 ###

-<h3 align="left">I'm a Bioinformatics student passionate about machine learning and biomedical data analysis.
+<h3 align="left">I'm a Bioinformatics student passionate about machine learning and Genomics data analysis.
 My journey in bioinformatics has led me to explore the fascinating intersection of biology, data, and computational science. 🚀</h3>

 ###